radius-project/docs/docs/content/getting-started/tutorial/webapp-swap-connector-resource/_index.md

    dapr-operator             1/1     1            1           35s
    ```

-## Swap the connector for an azure resource
+## Swap the connector for an Azure resource

 The app.bicep from the previous step should look like this